ufs-community/uwtools/docs/sections/user_guide/yaml/components/mpas.rst

      files_to_copy:
        conus.graph.info.part.32: /path/to/conus.graph.info.part.32

-Jinja expressions can be used to reference the number of cores used in execution:
+Jinja2 expressions can be used to reference the number of cores used in execution:

 .. code-block:: text